Lepa Brena: 2017–2022: Comeback, World Tour, Lady B

 In December 2017, Brena published two new songs "Zar je važno da l' se peva ili pjeva" (Does It Matter Whether It's Sung (in Ijekavian) or Sung (in Ekavian)) and "Boliš i ne prolaziš" (You Hurt and You Don't Heal) as teasers for her new album.
 In support of her new album, she organised a world tour.
 The tour Zar je važno da l' se peva ili pjeva...
 World Tour started on 11 November 2017 in Vienna, Austria, at the Lugner City.
 During the first European leg of her world tour, her album Zar je važno dal se peva ili pjeva was released on 1 March 2018, and it became a major hit in the Balkans.

 After four legs of her World Tour, she announced a break because she wanted to be in Serbia, when her stepson Filip Živojinović and his wife Aleksandra Prijović get a baby.
 Two months after the pause, she continued the World Tour.
 A year after, she postponed all of her Tour concerts because of the COVID-19 pandemic.
 The tour ended on 28 October 2022 in Cleveland.

 One month afterwards, she teased her new socks brand, Lady B. She stated that it's a "brand for a woman from the 21st century".
 It went for sale a few weeks later, with sales growing more and more.

 2023–2024: Aleksandra Prijović concerts, BiH tour

 Brena and Senidah were part of the first Red Bull SoundClash in Belgrade.
 They performed together in June.

 On 30 September, Brena was a guest at Aleksandra Prijović's second concert in Štark Arena.
 Their emotional moments together went viral on social media, and Aleksandra thanked Brena for treating her as her own child.

 Brena performed with Aleksandra again, but this time with Jelena Rozga on 3 December in Arena Zagreb.
 Before the concert, she announced that she would be having a concert there, too, in December the next year.
 The tickets sold under 24 hours, and as for today there are four concerts announced there.
+During the third of five scheduled concerts at Arena Zagreb, Brena suffered a fractured ankle after a cameraman accidentally fell into a stage lift where she was waiting to make her entrance.
+The incident occurred shortly after a performance by Ana Bekuta, as stage preparations were underway for the next segment of the concert.
+Despite the injury, Brena completed the performance before seeking medical treatment.
+The remaining two concerts were subsequently postponed while she recovered.
+The injury was more serious than several minor injuries she had experienced earlier in her career.

 In 2024, she announced her Bosnia and Herzegovina tour Imam pesmu da vam pevam (I Have a Song to Sing to You), where she is looking forward traveling her home country.
 The same year, Lepa Brena covered the November issue of Vogue Adria, becoming the first musician to appear on the cover.